zyayoung/Awesome-Video-LLMs/Readme.md

 ## Citing VLM-Eval 📚🖋

-If the VLM-Eval framework proves valuable to your research, please consider acknowledging it with the provided citation, and don't forget to give it a star!
+If VLM-Eval enhances your research, we appreciate your acknowledgment.
+Find citation details here, and don't forget to star our repository!

 ```bibtex
 @article{li2023vlm,